-When you have a negative attitude, your brain gives itself permission to develop negative thinking patterns and in turn, difficult and dark emotions.
-You spend all your days ruminating, or worrying about the same thing over and over again, thinking that will solve it.
-Doing this will cause you to miss the answers rather than make the most of the moments in front of you.
+When you have a negative attitude, your brain gives itself permission to develop negative thinking patterns, and, in turn, difficult and dark emotions.
+You spend all your days ruminating or worrying about the same thing over and over again, thinking that will solve it.
+Doing this will cause you to miss the answers rather than make the most out of the moments in front of you.

 In actuality, the first thing you need to do is calm yourself.
-It feels counterintuitive, but that means to release your troubled mentality.
+It feels counterintuitive, but that means releasing your troubled mentality.
 When you release what is bothering you, you choose a safer attitude.
-One that helps you to accept your emotions, accept what is happening and accept that you don’t have all the answers.
-You’re less afraid of that fact.

 Positivity denotes willpower.
 You can be standing in a storm and feel completely calm when you use positivity.
-You stay grounded.
-You stand firm.
-You do not fall over.
-And you know what?
-Even if you do, you get back up again.
+Even if you get pushed down, you get back up again.

-A positive attitude is about understanding you have power over your problems.
+A positive mental attitude is about understanding you have power over your problems.
 Once you understand that, you can change your attitude.
-You have to choose positive thinking first in order to reap its benefits.
-Once you’ve chosen to be positive, you can do anything.
+You have to choose positive thinking first to reap its benefits.

-When you have lost it all, a positive attitude can help you regain it or to regain your strength.
-It’s the best way to live.
-It’s the best way to learn from life and love.
-When you are positive, you have a power that circumstance nor others cannot take from you.
+When you have lost it all, a positive mental attitude can help you regain the strength to find your purpose again.
+It’s the best way to live and learn.

-Recognizing the power you have to carry on, to make the best of things, to keep going when everything inside you wants to quit is worth everything.
+Recognizing the power you have to carry on, make the best of things, and to keep going when everything inside you wants to quit will lead to more success.

-You can’t always have it all, but you can always have a positive attitude.
-This in itself helps you stand out, helps you to shine.
-It’s enough to save yourself (and others potentially) with.
+You can’t always have it all, but you can always cultivate positive energy.
 That power keeps you grounded and safe.

 For example, say you lost someone to a disease.
 Instead of just thinking about the loss and seeing it as the end, a positive person may decide to contribute to a cause dedicated to that disease.
-In doing so, the positive person becomes a beacon of hope.
-They become a voice for something which in turn gives them power over their hardship.
+In doing so, the positive person becomes a beacon of hope, which gives them power over their hardship through positive emotions.

-This is how people keep going: Meaning.
-Meaning creates a power over our emotions, over our loss so that they do not define us.
+This is how people keep going: meaning.
+Meaning creates power over our emotions so that they do not define us.

-According to the Mayo Clinic, positivity affects one’s stress levels and overall health.
-It is that powerful.
-When you are positive about a situation, you are less stressful and more calm and able to reason better to solve the very problem in front of you.
+Positivity affects one’s stress levels and overall health.
+When you are positive about a situation, you are less stressed and calmer and can reason better to solve the problem in front of you.

-Cultivating this power is about realizing a sense of meaning can be derived from all circumstances, even senseless tragedies.
-People often contribute to something greater than themselves when they are searching for meaning, for purpose, for positivity, for power.
+Cultivating this power is about realizing that a sense of meaning can be derived from all circumstances, even senseless tragedies.

 3. Be Absolutely Present

-In life, you have control over your ability to be present in the moment, even if not control over everything.
-You have the moment.
+In life, you have control over your ability to be present in the moment if you spend time practicing mindfulness.

 4. Practice Self-Love

-Self-talk is the core of self-love, the core of what positivity is all about.
-Positive self-talk leads to self-love.
-And when our own cup is empty, we can pour into another’s.
+Self-talk is the core of self-love—the core of what a positive mental attitude is all about.
 We have to help ourselves first before we can help others.

 What we say to ourselves is how we practice positivity or put it into action.

-For example, there’s a children’s book called The Little Engine That Could by Watty Piper where the train thinks, “I think I can, I think I can” the whole way through its travels.
-The result?
-It could because it told itself that it can.
+For example, there’s a children’s book called The Little Engine That Could by Watty Piper, where the train thinks, “I think I can, I think I can” throughout its journey.
+Of course, it was able to complete the difficult moments along its route.

 When you write these positive mantras, you start to feel them.
 If you write “I am positive about this situation” enough times, you will start to feel that positivity seep in.

-Loving yourself needs to come from an authentic place, not a “fake it til you make it” mentality.
-It needs to be real.
-It needs to include those flaws and all.
-That’s all you can do to become positive about yourself.
+Loving yourself needs to come from an authentic place, not a “fake it ’til you make it” mentality.
 You have to start within and do the work necessary to heal and be healthy.
 Try these 30 Ways To Practice Self-Love And Be Good To Yourself.

 Emotions are part of positivity.
-You want to sit with your feelings.
-You want to acknowledge them, give them a voice.
-Instead of telling yourself to move on, you let your emotions lead to a breakthrough that helps you cope with the changes of life.
+You want to sit with your feelings, acknowledge them, and give them a voice.
+Instead of telling yourself to move on, let your emotions lead to a breakthrough that helps you cope with the changes in life.

-The greatest misconceptions made about being positive is assuming one does not have to feel in order to change.
-Throwing away hurt, anger, grief, sadness, all those emotions we associate with being “negative” only thwart our growth and power.
-Positivity is USING these things to better yourself or the world around you because you’re not going to give in to them.
-They do not become you or your identity.
+The greatest misconception made about being positive is assuming one does not have to feel in order to change.
+Throwing away hurt, anger, grief, sadness, and all those emotions we associate with being “negative” only thwart our growth and power.

 Positivity is not about wearing a mask; it is the opposite of a mask.
-It is freedom from negative thinking strategies such as jumping to conclusions, black or white thinking, worst case scenario assumptions and more.
+It is freedom from negative thinking strategies such as jumping to conclusions, black or white thinking, worst-case scenario assumptions, and more.
 It’s acknowledging that there may be more strength or ability in you than previously assumed.
-And it’s worth it to find out.

-In every moment, you’re not going to want to develop a positive mental attitude every second of every day.
-There will be times when you want to throw in the towel, but even then, recognizing the power of positivity, being absolutely present, practicing self-love and avoiding toxic or unhealthy positivity will better your days and assist through your trials.
+You’re not going to want to develop a positive mental attitude every second of every day.
+There will be times when you want to throw in the towel, but even then, recognizing the power of positivity will better your days and see you through your trials.

-Positivity is about being curious enough to stay for the outcome because you simply believe, hold onto and trust in yourself and some goodness in this world.
-That’s enough to keep one going, and enough to help them go from surviving to thriving which is where you want to be.
+Positivity is about being curious enough to stay for the outcome because you simply believe, hold onto, and trust in yourself and some goodness in this world.
+That’s enough to keep one going, and enough to help them go from surviving to thriving.

 Positivity is contagious and great for your mental health.
-It spreads like sunlight over the darkness.
-You can be the source of that sunlight.
-All you have to do is simple: Believe you can.
+It spreads like sunlight over the darkness, and you can be the source of that sunlight.

 - 10 Simple Ways To Make Positive Thinking Your Habit